karydesc/DIT_OOP_PROJECT_1/README.md

 ## Compile Instructions:<br>

-WARNING: The following instructions/codes have only been tested in a macOS/Linux environment <br>
+WARNING: The following instructions/codes have only been tested in a macOS/Linux environment

 The code should theortetically work on Windows as well, however compile instructions cannot be provided.<br><br>